padsalatushal/Edge-Removal/README.md

 # Edge-Removal

 ## Discription
-- This script remove edge completly from windows
+- This script remove edge completely from windows
 - Requires you to Run Script file ADMINISTRATOR! (if you don't use launch command)

 ## Launch Command: